top of page

 I found the world easy to plug in to, and it quickly sparked my imagination.
 I was born in 1984 and am maybe five or ten years too young to get most of the Anglo-American 80s pop cultural references.
 Readers who don’t know any of them would likely find the book frustrating or boring.
 However, if you can get 30% or more of the references then that’s enough to build a picture in your head and get a sense of the world being created.

 The references gave the book a fan fiction vibe, but I didn’t feel like Cline was namedropping.
-It was clear he has a mad passion for this period.
+It was clear he has a intense passion for this period.

 Storytelling: